How to Make Feminized Cannabis Seeds: STS, Colloidal Silver & Rodelization Explained

 Colloidal Silver High Daily (10–14 days) Low Residue buildup; more labor Home growers

-Practical Considerations, Safety, and Risks
+Practical Considerations, Safety & Risks

-Select stable, high-performing female genetics first—poor mothers pass instability.
+Select stable, high-performing female genetics first — poor mothers pass instability.
 Apply treatments in veg or early flower for best results; isolate reversed plants to prevent accidental pollination.
 Collect pollen in a dry, cool environment and store refrigerated for short-term use.

 Risks: Even successful feminization can introduce hermaphroditic tendencies if genetics are stressed or unstable.
-Progeny from self-pollinated (same-plant) reversals may show inbreeding depression.
+Progeny from self-pollinated reversals may show inbreeding depression.
 Modern professional lines minimize these issues through rigorous selection.

 Back to blog